 If we can measure an ROI for the efforts going into ESG compliance – then ESG can be a revenue and profit driver for enterprises.

-A lot of effort is going in – but where is the return and how might we measure it?
 A lack of standardised, believable measurement means that investments in ESG are not being appreciated by consumers and other stakeholders – holding back change.
 ESG compliance should be a profit driver for enterprises.
 This can be addressed.

 This article is for enterprises rather than investors.
 Enterprises are the suppliers, the factories, the farms, the corporate buyers, the retailers, and the multi-national companies that work in the real economy.
 They design, order, make, package and sell the goods and services that we all consume every day.